ISS should orbit forever with UN-like crews, Roscosmos chief says | DW | 26.09.2019

 First Arab in space

-Rogozin's made his remarks a day after a national of United Arab Emirates, Hazzaa Al-Mansoori, became first Arab in space by blasting off from Russia-controlled spaceport in Kazakhstan.
+Rogozin's made his remarks a day after Hazzaa Al-Mansoori, a United Arab Emirates national, became the first Arab in space by blasting off from the Russia-controlled spaceport in Kazakhstan.

 Hazzaa Al-Mansoori became the first Arab in space in September 2019

-Together with NASA astronaut Jessica Meir and Russian cosmonaut Oleg Skripochka, Al-Mansoori later docked at the ISS to join the existing six-member crew which boasts three Americans, two Russians, and one Italian.
+Together with NASA astronaut Jessica Meir and Russian cosmonaut Oleg Skripochka, Al-Mansoori later docked with the ISS to join the existing six-member crew, which currently boasts three Americans, two Russians, and one Italian.

-Despite tense relations between the United States and Russia, the two countries cooperate closely on keeping the station operational.
+Despite tense relations between the United States and Russia, the two countries cooperate closely in keeping the station operational.
 Space agencies from Europe and Japan also play a vital role.

 Over 230 spacefarers from 18 countries have so far visited the station, which started operations in late 1998.
 On Thursday, however, Rogozin called for even more countries to be included.